Greg Mortenson: 3000 Cups of Tea

-Jennifer Jordan and Jeff Rhoads refuted the claims against Mortenson in their 2016 documentary 3000 Cups of Tea.
+Jennifer Jordan and Jeff Rhoads rebutted the claims against Mortenson in their 2016 documentary 3000 Cups of Tea.
 In the film and through interviews Jordan argued that the accusations against Mortenson put forward by 60 Minutes and Jon Krakauer were largely not true and that both failed to do adequate research and source verification.

 Jordan said in 2014: "Yes, Greg is a bad manager and accountant, and he is the first to admit that, but he is also a tireless humanitarian with a crucially important mission."